laitalaj/cvpce/README.md

 Code for the master's thesis of Julius Laitala, University of Helsinki, 2021

-This README's under construction, and the repo needs a bit of refactoring.
-Come back later!

 ## Installation

 Currently, the functions in cvpce are set up to run only on CUDA.